-Education and Advocacy It’s time to make lung research a priority.
+Lung health It’s time to make lung research a priority.

 Lung disease is the defining health care issue of our time.
 In Ontario, across Canada, and around the world, the numbers of people living with — and dying from — respiratory illnesses are rising sharply, even as mortality rates of other major chronic diseases stabilize and fall.